-Course Code & Title MOBILE APPLIC MOBILE APPLICATION DEVELOPMENT CC17 Semester VCredits: 4Hours: 4 Cognitive Level K2: Understand K3: Apply K 4: Analyze Learning Objectives K 4: Analyze The course aims to understand the Android OS and application architecture and its installation. build user interfaces with Layout, Form widgets and enhance the application with fragments. present menus via the Android action bar and handle menu selections. store application data on the mobile device, in internal or external storage locations with an exposure about databases and content providers. understand the principles of graphics, messaging, sound and video and give an exposure to generating signed APK and Publishing it.
+Course Code & Title MOBILE APPLICATION DEVELOPMENT CC17 Semester V Credits: 4 Hours: 4 Cognitive Level K2: Understand K3: Apply K 4: Analyze Learning Objectives The course aims to understand the Android installation. build user interfaces with application with fragments. present menus via the Android installation. by store application data on the locations with an exposure a understand the principles of give an exposure to generation.
+Layout, Form widge oid action bar and hand mobile device, in interabout databases and conf graphics, messaging, ets and enhance the le menu selections. rnal or external storage ntent providers. sound and video and